MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/4-exercise-create-a-site-to-site-vpn-gateway-using-azure-cli-commands.md

     Remember that you provisioned **Azure-VM** *without* a public IP address.
 The private IPv4 address assigned to **Azure-VM** should be 10.0.0.4.
 You'll use this IPv4 address to connect from **HQ-VM** across the site-to-site connection to **Azure-VM**.

-1. Run this command in the Cloud Shell to open an SSH connection to **HQ-VM** by using the public IPv4 address:
+1. Run this command in the Cloud Shell to open an SSH connection to **HQ-VM** by using the public IPv4 address.

     ```bash
     ssh azureuser@<public-ip-address-of-hq-vm>